Rumaila oil field: Importance

 Rumaila oil field was critical in the 1990 Gulf War.
 Iraq, after accusing Kuwait of allegedly side-drilling under Iraqi soil, launched an attack on Kuwait on 2 August 1990.
 In addition, Kuwait had been producing quantities of oil, which were above treaty limits established by OPEC.
 In fact, before the Iraqi occupation of Kuwait in 1990, Kuwait had drilled only 8 vertical wells in its part of the Rumaila field and the production was limited due to different technical problems.
 After the liberation of Kuwait in 1991, the United Nation border demarcation committee went back to the historical data and shifted the Kuwaiti border toward the north which meant that Iraq was producing from Kuwaiti territory.

 During the 2003 invasion of Iraq, the Iraqi Ground Forces laid an 18 km long defensive minefield across it, which contained an estimated 100,000 mines.
 Iraqi forces also set fire to parts of the oil field as a defensive maneuver, though these fires were later extinguished by Coalition forces.

 Cancer risk

 Gas, when burned openly, can produce pollutants that are linked to cancer.
 Iraqi law prohibits gas-burning less than 10 km from people's homes, but the BBC found in 2022 that gas was being burned as close as 350 meters from people's homes.
 A leaked report from the Iraqi Ministry of Health blamed air pollution for a 20% rise in cancer in Basra between 2015 and 2018; however, the Ministry of Health also prohibited its employees from speaking about the health damage.
 Iraqi Environment Minister Jassem al-Falahi later admitted that "pollution from oil production is the main reason for increases in local cancer rates."
 None of the affected locals received compensation.

-According to BP, The Rumaila Operating Organisation has reduced gas flaring at its operated facilities by more than 65% since 2016.
+According to bp, The Rumaila Operating Organisation has reduced gas flaring at its operated facilities by approximately 80% since 2016.